 Friktion Magasin for køn, krop og kultur, Issue 12 BODIES Skabt | Samarbejde med FedFront, 2017: Prose poem entitled – “Meditation on Being: A Black Female Body.”
 FRICTION is a new magazine about sex, body and culture, which will bridge the gap between gender research and the world outside the university walls.
 Our ambition is to become a serious alternative in a sometimes inappropriate Danish sexual and gender debate.
 Available here.

 to belong, 2017: a chapbook from Teju’s time in nature and while in Israel/Palestine. “to be Black in nature is to be both a monument and a revelation. to consume less is both activism and ecological self-preservation. to travel is to look at yourself naked in the mirror. to discover, explore, and open up is to liberate deeply hidden pathologies.”
-Download and read here.
+Download and read for free here.

 Interviewing the Caribbean Volume 2: A History of Violence Part 1, 2016: Teju has two poems in the second issue of Interview the Caribbean, with the theme ‘Violence.’
 Her two poems reference both historical and present instances of experiential violence.
 The poems are entitled: ‘A Repeated History’ and ‘A Mouth Full.’
 The poems are a pair and best read as Part I and Part II.

 Spirit Wind Poetry Gallery, 2015: Teju has three poems published in the inaugural exhibition of this online poetry gallery.
 This online poetry space is a new vision for the presentation of poetry in this millennium.
 While technology has perhaps alienated face-to-face communication, it was only a matter of time before poetry began to populate this technology with a meaningful form of artistic communication that has the potential to make one feel less alone within the human condition.
 Read the poems here.